JeffersonLab/jaws/README.md

 Activations indicate an alarm is annunciating (active), and timely operator action is required.
 Alarms are triggered active by producing messages on the _alarm-activations_ topic.
 An alarm can be overridden to either suppress or incite the active state by placing a message on the _alarm-overrides_ topic.
 The effective activation state considering both actual activations and overrides is calculated by JAWS from _activations_ and _overrides_ and made available on the _effective-activations_ topic.

+Both effective registrations and effective activations are combined by the JAWS effective processor on the _effective-alarms_ topic.

 **Services**
 - [jaws-effective-processor](https://github.com/JeffersonLab/jaws-effective-processor): Process classes and overrides and provide effective state on the _effective-registrations_, _effective-activations_, and _effective-alarms_ topics
 - [jaws-admin-gui](https://github.com/JeffersonLab/jaws-admin-gui): GUI for managing alarm registrations